 How you were raised also plays an important role in the way you communicate with your partner.
 Given your cultural beliefs influence how you communicate and identify with others.
 This forms part of learning to communicate with one another in any relationship, however can be more of a challenge between cultures.
 As it is more likely that you have been raised with similar cultural experiences when dating from the same culture.

 For instance you may have been raised in a supportive and encouraging environment where criticism is conveyed in a positive and constructive manner.
 Whereas your partner may have been raised in a harsh and insensitive environment where criticism is conveyed up front in a callous manner.
 This might mean that should you be harsh with your partner although with good intentions they may construe this to be offensive even after explaining your intentions.
 Simply because they identify such a behaviour in their culture to be abusive despite all the best of intentions.

-Without a doubt learning about your partner's culture when in a bi-cultural/ cross cultural relationship opens you up to new experiences, and is a great way to broaden your perception on life.
+Without a doubt learning about your partner's culture when in an interracial relationship opens you up to new experiences, and is a great way to broaden your perception on life.
 It forces you to truly listen and understand what your partner is trying to convey, strengthening your relationship.
 Sure this can present with it many challenges along the way but remember to be patient, as all great things come with time.

 Has the cultural barrier made your relationship stronger?